kennyklee/vanilla-js-guidebook/chapters/16 - viewport.md

 ## Check if an element is in the viewport or not

 `isInViewport` is a helper method I wrote to check if an element is in the viewport or not.
-It returns `true` if the element is in teh viewport, and `false` if it's not.
+It returns `true` if the element is in the viewport, and `false` if it's not.

 ```javascript
 /**